kpecsok98/Worcester-Greenspace/README.md

 3. Have >= 25% of households that are English isolated, meaning there's no one in a household over 14 who speaks only English or doesn't speak English at home but overall speaks it very well as of 2010.

-In addition to comparing greenspace distribution in Environmental Justice neigbhorhoods and non-Enviornmental Justice neighborhoods this tutorial will also show how to compare greenspace distribution in Environmental Justice neighborhoods that satisfy all three criteria, and Environmental Justice neighborhoods that satisfy only some criteria.
+In addition to comparing green space distribution in Environmental Justice neigbhorhoods and non-Enviornmental Justice neighborhoods this tutorial will also show how to compare green space distribution in Environmental Justice neighborhoods that satisfy all three criteria, and Environmental Justice neighborhoods that satisfy only some criteria.
 Lastly, it is also important to note that these qualifications for Environmental Justice neighborhoods are only used for CBGs in Massachusetts.

 ### Data Needed for this Lab
 All the data needed is availabe in the data folder of this repo, but if you would like to see where it came from the links are attached.